khokao/diffusion-autoencoders/README.md

     --expn=$EXPN
 ```

-You can change the settings before training.
-If you want to make your own settings, modify `diffae/cfg/{IMAGE_SIZE}_model.yml` according to your GPU specs. :gear:
+You can modify the settings before training.
+If you wish to create custom settings, modify the `diffae/cfg/{IMAGE_SIZE}_model.yml` file according to your GPU specs. :gear:

-The training results are saved under `output/{EXPN}`.
-If the --expn argument is not given, the directory name is assigned according to the time of day.
+The training results will be saved in `output/{EXPN}`.
+If the --expn argument is not provided, the directory name will be generated based on the current time.

-Latent DDIM is not implemented as I am not interested in unconditional image synthesis by Diff-AE.
+Note that Latent DDIM is not implemented as unconditional image synthesis by Diff-AE is not the focus of this repo.

-## Diff-AE evaluation
+## Evaluating Diff-AE
-You can evaluate the model by calculating MSE and [LPIPS](https://richzhang.github.io/PerceptualSimilarity/).
+You can evaluate the trained model by calculating its MSE and [LPIPS](https://richzhang.github.io/PerceptualSimilarity/).

 ```bash
 export PATH_TO_OUTPUT_DIR="output/hoge"